 Still, it hurt.
 Both Sarah and David admit that.
 "You just have to be strong and put your kid first," says Sarah, who reentered the dating world knowing that anyone who couldn't accept David wouldn't be worth pursuing.
 She kept David him in the loop as she moved on from their relationship, even when when he was working far away.

 "I involved David as much as I could, still do throughout this entire journey," she tells Motherly.

-David knew there would be another man in Sarah and Willow's lives one day, but that first meeting with Dylan didn't look like the happy family photos going viral four years later.
+David knew there would be another man in Sarah and Willow's lives one day, but that first meeting with Dylan didn't look like the happy family photos that made their way around the internet.
 It looked like heartbreak.

 But in that moment and a million more that followed, David and Dylan made choices to cooperate instead of competing.
 To see each other not as the enemy, but as allies fighting for Willow's happiness.
 And those choices eventually made them friends and then family.

 As David points out, the family's viral moment comes on the heels of the now infamous 2019 Gillette commercial and a national conversation about what it means to be masculine, and the response to Sarah's photos proves why that conversation is so important.

 While the majority of internet commenters find the portraits to be an inspiring display of successful co-parenting, others have attacked David and Dylan's masculinity.
 Commenters have suggested that David is weak for allowing another man to "take" his family, or that Dylan's weak for allowing David to stay in his home when visiting Willow.
 Women have bragged that their own husbands would never allow this.
 Others have just made homophobic remarks.

 David and Dylan get why this is happening.
 These two dads are what many would describe as "men's men."
 Dylan's a pipefitter.
 David did nine years in the Army.
 They have a deep understanding of what society expects from traditionally masculine men.

 "But we also knew that we have a little girl to take care of and it's not a competition between he and I," David explains.